ADU in New York: Regulations, Types, and Permits

 Tiny homes are helpful in terms of minimum space utilization and a suitable way to minimize living expenses.
 Moreover, building and maintaining tiny homes is also environmentally friendly, which is a more significant reason why many states are promoting and facilitating the building of tiny homes.
 While we talk about tiny houses being legal, they are allowed legally in all 50 states, but each state has specific rules and laws.

-In this article, we will cover the New York tiny house laws, so you are aware of all you need to know about building a backyard guest house or working on those shed house ideas without legal trouble.
+In this article, we will cover the New York tiny house laws, so you are aware of all you need to know about building a small backyard guest house or working on those studio office sheds without legal trouble.
 So let’s read on to find out!

 Types of ADUs to Know